saveoursecrets/sdk/README.md

 Where `<addr>` should be changed with the public address of the signing key created during signup.

-You will be prompted to enter the keystore passphrase, if the signing keystore is decrypted successfully using the passphrase you entered you will be presented with a shell prompt.
+You will be prompted to enter the keystore passphrase, if the signing keystore is decrypted successfully you will be presented with a shell prompt.

 The default vault created when you signed up a new account is called *Login* so you can use it; type `use Login` to select the login vault.